JGosteau/PyFruit/README.md

 ### Docker container

+There is 3 exemples of docker-compose.yml to run a container for a spark-master (docker-compose_master.yml), spark-worker (docker-compose_worker.yml) and jupyter client (docker-compose_jupyter.yml) and docker-compose.yml to create 3 containers : master / worker / jupyter client.

 Modify the docker-compose.yml according to your needs :
 - Set SPARK_MASTER to your master location ip address.
 - Set PYFRUIT_DRIVER_HOST to your client location ip address.